-Three lawyers have been accused of stealing more than €1million from the estates of dead expats on the Costa del Sol – including Brits.
+Three lawyers have been accused of stealing more than €1million from the estates of dead British expats on the Costa del Sol.

 The trio have been arrested and another 11 people are under investigation after police uncovered the alleged criminal network operating out of Nerja, and Almuñecar (in neighbouring Granada).

-The Guardia Civil launched the investigation after a Spanish bank’s fraud department raised the alarm over suspicious cash withdrawals from the account of an elderly British man who had already died.
+A Spanish bank’s fraud department first raised the alarm after detecting suspicious cash withdrawals from the account of a dead British pensioner.

-According to investigators, the deceased man’s account continued operating normally, with a lawyer from Nerja listed as an authorised signatory using what police believe were falsified documents.
+According to the Guardia Civil, the Brit’s account had continued operating normally, with a lawyer from Nerja listed as an authorised signatory using what police believe were falsified documents.

 Further inquiries identified two lawyers from Nerja as being behind the withdrawals.